jg-rp/liquid/docs/introduction/objects-and-drops.md

 !
 ```

-This is by design, and is one of the reasons Liquid is considered "safe" and "suitable
-for end users".
-To expose an object's properties we can implement Python's `Mapping`
+This is by design, and is one of the reasons Liquid is considered "safe" and "suitable for end users".
+To expose an object's properties we can implement Python's [Sequence](https://docs.python.org/3/library/collections.abc.html#collections.abc.Sequence) or [Mapping](https://docs.python.org/3/library/collections.abc.html#collections.abc.Mapping) interface.
-or `Sequence` interface.

 :::info
 Python Liquid's equivalent of a "drop", as found in Ruby Liquid, is a Python object that implements